What was old, is New again!!

 The original 1926 Pontiac, brilliantly conceived by General Motors president Alfred P. Sloan as a “six-cylinder Chevrolet,” in his words, was a big seller and a major money maker for the auto maker.
 Since it was based on low-cost Chevrolet components, it sold at a very profitable markup.

 We love bright metal, and so we have the pleasure of putting our spin on this classic logo.
 Made from 22" of stainless steel and aluminum, this is a must have for any classic Pontiac aficionado.
-No better way to add dimension to your office, garage, man cave, or bar than with this beautiful piece of history reborn.
+No better way to add dimension to your office, garage, man cave, or bar than with this beautiful garage sign, a piece of history reborn.